sysprog21/rv32emu/docs/syscall.md

 Music data is defined in a structure called `musicinfo_t`.
 The SDL2_mixer library is used by the emulator to play music using the fields `data` and `size` in the structure.

 #### Sound Effect(sfx)
 `sfxinfo_t` is a structure that defines sound effect data and size.
-The `data` and `size` fields of the structure are used to play sound effect with the SDL2_mixer library.
-Currently, support sound effect of [Doom's WAV](https://doomwiki.org/wiki/Sound) format and [normal WAV](https://en.wikipedia.org/wiki/WAV) format(includes [RIFF header](https://en.wikipedia.org/wiki/Resource_Interchange_File_Format)).
+The `data` and `size` fields of the structure are used to play sound effects with the SDL2_mixer library.
+Currently, sound effects of [Doom's WAV](https://doomwiki.org/wiki/Sound) format and [normal WAV](https://en.wikipedia.org/wiki/WAV) format (includes [RIFF header](https://en.wikipedia.org/wiki/Resource_Interchange_File_Format)) are supported.

-### `setup_audio` - setup or shutdown sound system
+### `setup_audio` - Set up or shut down sound system

 **system call number**: `0xBABE`

 **synopsis**: `void setup_audio(int request)`

-The majority of games, such as Doom and Quake, will maintain its own sound system or server, hence there should be a pair of initialization and destruct semantics.
+The majority of games, such as Doom and Quake, will maintain their own sound systems or servers, hence there should be a pair of initialization and destruct semantics.
 I believe that we should give users access to activities like startup and termination in order to maintain the semantic clarity.
 If not, the emulator will repeatedly check whether audio is enabled before playing music or sound effects.

 Requesting the sound system to be turned on or off in the emulator.
 When the audio device is not in the busy status, the request will be handled.
 Two categories of requests exist:
 * `INIT_AUDIO`: Setup the audio device and the sfx samples buffer.
 After initialization, open the audio device and get ready to play some music.
-* `SHUTDOWN_AUDIO`: Release all the resources that initialized by `INIT_SOUND` request.
+* `SHUTDOWN_AUDIO`: Release all the resources that were initialized by `INIT_SOUND` request.